denodrivers/postgres/README.md

 There are substantial parts of this library based on other libraries.
 They have preserved their individual licenses and copyrights.

-Eveything is licensed under the MIT License.
+Everything is licensed under the MIT License.

 All additional work is copyright 2018 - 2021 — Bartłomiej Iwańczuk and Steven
 Guerrero — All rights reserved.